iRevive/sbt-integration-env/README.md

 The plugin uses [Setup and Cleanup](https://scala-sbt.org/1.x/docs/Testing.html#Setup+and+Cleanup) hooks for manipulations.
 Based on the termination strategy (UponTestCompletion, OnSbtExit, Never) the plugin behaves differently.
-The strategy is determined by SBT's `insideCI` command: if `insideCI` is true the `UponTestCompletion` strategy is selected, otherwise the `OnSbtExit` is used.
+The strategy is determined by SBT's `insideCI` command: if `insideCI` is true the `UponTestCompletion` strategy is selected, otherwise the `Never` is used.
 It can be configured explicitly as well:
 ```sbt
 integrationEnvTerminationStrategy := TerminationStrategy.UponTestCompletion